iansawyerva/generator-angular-material/README.md

 This will create ```public/js/controllers/routename-controller.js``` and ```public/partials/routename-partial.html``` files.

-You might new to restart the server for these changes to reflect
+You might need to restart the server for these changes to reflect.

 Result: